 Fabien Barthez, 87

-The bald goalkeeper protected the goalposts for the World Cup winners France in 1998, as well as the Euro 2000.
+The bald goalkeeper protected the goalposts for the World Cup winners France in 1998 and the Euro 2000.
 Although standing only 5 foot 11, he made up for his lack of height with insane acrobatics and the ability to lead from the back.
 Barthez also steered a victorious Marseille to the 1992/93 UEFA Champions League title.